atamalu/Applied-Stats-Sims/one_way_anova/one_way_anova.md

 Before we construct the model, we design contrasts to represent group differences.
 These contrasts test Tim’s hypotheses 1 and 2, respectively.
-Is there an effect of drug, and does this effect differ between drugs?
+Is there an effect of drug administration?
+Does this effect differ between drugs?

 ``` r
 ##### Contrasts ---------------